nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 - **adjacently tagged**: `{"type": "delete_object", "value": {"id": "1", "soft_delete": true}}`
 - **externally tagged**: `{"delete_object": {"id": "1", "soft_delete": true}}`

-The naming is taken from the Rust library [Serde's documentation](https://serde.rs/enum-representations.html), which provides good explanation and examples of each.
+The naming is taken from the Rust library [Serde's documentation](https://serde.rs/enum-representations.html), which provides a good explanation and examples for each representation.

-All JSON representations are possible with the Go implementation of sum types described in this post (adjacently tagged [full example here](https://github.com/nicolashery/example-tagged-union/blob/main/go/altjson.go)).
+All JSON representations are possible with the Go implementation of sum types described in this post (you can find the adjacently tagged [full example here](https://github.com/nicolashery/example-tagged-union/blob/main/go/altjson.go)).

 ## What Go could have been: V lang?